taguhiM/stat_tests/README.md

 # stat_tests
-Some useful statistic tests i didn't find implemented in any python library yet.
+Here are some useful statistic tests that I didn't find implemented in any python library yet.
+* Welch's ANOVA test
+* Games-Howell posthoc test